Tsirelson's bound and supersymmetric entangled states: Conclusions

 In this work we have proposed a model based on supersymmetry which provides bipartite entangled states more nonlocal than those allowed by quantum mechanics.

 Violating Tsirelson's bound was always destined to involve paying a price and it remains to be seen whether the existence of negative transition probabilities is too high price to pay (even though we did not invoke them in the CHSH game).
 In fact, one might ask whether it is this feature alone, with or without supersymmetry, that is responsible for exceeding the bound.
-Indeed, it has been shown that the space of no-signalling models is equivalent to the space of local hidden-variable models with extended probabilities that marginalize to yield standard non-negative probabilities \cite{sam}.
+Indeed, it has been shown that the space of no-signalling models is equivalent to the space of local hidden-variable models with extended probabilities that marginalize to yield standard non-negative probabilities \cite{abramsky2011sheaf}.
 However, extended probabilities alone do not seem sufficient.
 Evidence for this is provided by the example of a `qutrit' with non-compact local unitary group $\SU(2,1)$, rather than $\SU(3)$, which, like the superqubit, has an $\SU(2)$ subgroup.
 The probabilities sum to one but, owing to the indefinite metric, are again not always guaranteed individually to lie between zero and one.
 Unlike the superqubit, however, there are no rotations, aside from the trivial $\SU(2)$ subgroup, that do not lead to negative transition probabilities.
 Excluding such rotations, therefore, means that our `qutrits' cannot exceed the bound.
+This suggests that the violation of Tsirelson's bound in the case of two superqubits should not be attributed to extended probabilities alone.